CONP-PCNO/conp-documentation/Developers-Notes/CONP_data_upload_admin.md

 Data on ```sftp.conp.ca``` can be ingested using the [standard data addition procedure](https://github.com/CONP-PCNO/conp-documentation/blob/master/datalad_dataset_addition_procedure.md).

+Note that if the user submits data in the form of a tarball or other archive, once uncompressed it is necessary to confirm that all files have appropriate permissions and if necessary modify them using ```chmod```; in order to generate datalad links, every file has to be readable.

 The addresses to use in the ```git annex addurl``` command are of the form ```https://sftp.conp.ca/users/<USERNAME>/..```

 TODO: Crawler for ingesting every file in a given user's directory or a defined subdirectory